MONICA-Project/DockerGlobalWristbandSimulation/README.md

 **NOTE**: such script performs pruning of unused docker resources and it is useful to prevent big size occupation on disk after very long usage (more than 20 hours).

-## Environment Variable
+## Environment Variables

-Detailed documentation about environment variable is available in repositories and dockerhubs readme (check Section [Repository and Dockerhub](#source-code-repository-and-dockerhub-images)).
+Detailed documentation about environment variables is available in repositories and dockerhubs readme (check Section [Repository and Dockerhub](#source-code-repository-and-dockerhub-images)).

-In the following are reported quick useful variables reported in .env file generated after startup procedure.
+In the following are reported some useful variables reported in .env file generated after startup procedure.
 It allows to modify the behaviour of the simulation.
 Handle with care!

 | Environment Variable | Meaning | Default Value | Note|
 | --------------- | --------------- | --------------- |--------------- |